Academic Advising and Resources

 Many of you will find that the college academic environment is quite different from secondary school, a transition that may require adjustments in how you approach your studies.
 Expectations are higher, but there is less structure and supervision.
 You may need to develop new or better skills in time management or test taking, for example.
 St. Lawrence offers a robust menu of academic support programs that both respond to student needs and track those who experience academic difficulties.
 They are:

-Academic Support and Academic Achievement
+Academic Support and Academic Development

 St. Lawrence employs two full-time professional staff members who work daily with students who want to improve their academic performance.
 These services are both immediate and longer-term, providing students with help in their current classes and with academic skills development.
 If you seek to improve academically, you can request an individual meeting with the coordinator of academic support or of academic development.
 Additionally, students can request regular meetings with either person for ongoing academic support.
-If you and the staff member find it useful, the meeting may lead to connections with other supportive resources on campus, such as academic advisors, professors, course teaching assistants (TAs), peer tutors from academic advising, the WORD Studio, the Quantitative Resource Center and the counseling center.
+If you and the staff member find it useful, the meeting may lead to connections with other supportive resources on campus, such as academic advisors, professors, course teaching assistants (TAs), peer tutors from academic advising, the WORD Studio, the Peterson Quantitative Resource Center and the counseling center.

 Peer Tutoring Program